Anas-RI/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13-print_float			Print var NUM with two decimal places 100-decimal_to_hexadecimal	Convert var DECIMAL from base 10 to base 16 101-rot13			Encode and Decode text using the rot13 encryption
+13-print_float			Print var NUM with two decimal places 100-decimal_to_hexadecimal	Convert var DECIMAL from base 10 to base 16 101-rot13			Encode and Decode text using the rot13 encryption 102-odd				Print every other line from the input